Hunt the thimble

+The game is known in various European countries.
+It is called cache-tampon in France.
+In Germany the game of Topfschlagen involves a blindfolded player trying to find a pot guided, by calls of hot or cold, and similar versions (without the blindfold) are played in Poland (Ciepło-zimno) and in Russia (Kholodno-goryacho, both meaning "hot and cold").
+The game is played under names such as La candelita (The Little Fire) in Spanish speaking countries.

 Gameplay

 The seekers must cover their eyes and ears or leave the designated game area while the hider hides a small, pre-selected object.
 When the hider says to come and find it, or after the seekers have counted to a specific number, usually sixty or one-hundred, the seekers come out and attempt to be the first to find the object.
-When a seeker has the object in hand, he can alert the other players of his success by yelling "Huckle Buckle Beanstalk!"
+When a seeker has the object in hand, he or she alerts the other players.

 Brian Sutton-Smith and other writers put this in a category of "central person" games which give one individual child a central role.
 The set-up can be reversed with that role given to a single seeker, while all the other players try to keep an object hidden from the odd-one-out, either by sending him out of the room while hiding it, or by passing it round behind their backs.
 This is a common way of organising 'Hide the Key' or 'Hunt the Slipper'.